Local tangent plane coordinates

-Local tangent plane coordinates (LTP), also known as local ellipsoidal system, local geodetic coordinate system, or local vertical, local horizontal coordinates (LVLH), are a spatial reference system based on the tangent plane defined by the local vertical direction and the Earth's axis of rotation.
+Local tangent plane coordinates (LTP) are part of a spatial reference system based on the tangent plane defined by the local vertical direction and the Earth's axis of rotation.

+They are also known as local ellipsoidal system, local geodetic coordinate system, local vertical, local horizontal coordinates (LVLH), or topocentric coordinates.

 It consists of three coordinates: one represents the position along the northern axis, one along the local eastern axis, and one represents the vertical position.

 Two right-handed variants exist: east, north, up (ENU) coordinates and north, east, down (NED) coordinates.

 They serve for representing state vectors that are commonly used in aviation and marine cybernetics.

 Axes

 These frames are location dependent.
 For movements around the globe, like air or sea navigation, the frames are defined as tangent to the lines of geographical coordinates: